DavidMorano/system/src/libu/uconcepts/README.txt

 UCONCEPTS

-These are various system-like concepts.
+These are various concepts that are used in system-related libraries.